Diomedes: Book XXIII

-In the funeral games of Patroclus, Diomedes (though wounded) won all the games he played.
-First, he participated in the chariot race where he had to take the last place in the starting-line (chosen by casting lots).
-Diomedes owned the fastest horses after Achilles (who did not participate).
-A warrior named Eumelus took the lead and Diomedes could have overtaken him easily but Apollo (who had a grudge against him) made him drop the whip.
-Beholding this trick played by the sun-god, Athena reacted with great anger.
-She not only gave the whip back to the son of Tydeus but also put fresh strength to his horses and went after Eumelus to break his yoke.
-Poor Eumelus was thrown down and his elbows, mouth, and nostrils were all torn.
-Antilochus told his horses that there is no point trying to overtake Diomedes for Athena wishes his victory.
-Diomedes won the first prize – "a woman skilled in all useful arts, and a three-legged cauldron".
+In the funeral games of Patroclus, Diomedes (though wounded) wins all the games he plays.
+First, he participates in the chariot race where he had to take the last place in the starting-line (chosen by casting lots).
+Achilles explains that his immortal steed, originally a gift of Poseidon to his father, excels all others, and although would win, his horses are weeping the death of their driver Patroclus rather than racing.
+A warrior named Eumelus takes the lead.
+Diomedes cannot overtake him as expected because Apollo, out of spite, makes him drop his whip.
+Seeing this, Athena gives the whip back to Diomedes and puts fresh strength into the horses while breaking the yoke of Eumelus, who gets thrown off and injured.
+Antilochus tells his horses there is no point trying to overtake Diomedes due to Athena wishing his victory.
+Diomedes does win, with his famed Trojan horses, taken from Aeneas in Book V, where it had been revealed they were descendants of the horses given by Zeus to King Tros, original founder of the Trojans, and are the finest that live.
+Diomedes first place prize is, "a woman skilled in all useful arts, and a three-legged cauldron".
 The chariot race is considered as the most prestigious competition in the funeral games and the most formal occasion for validating the status of the elite.
 In this way Diomedes asserts his status as the foremost Achaean hero after Achilles.

 Next, he fought with great Ajax in an armed sparring contest where the winner was to draw blood first.
 Ajax attacked Diomedes where his armour covered his body and achieved no success.
 Ajax owned the biggest armour and the tallest shield which covered most of his body leaving only two places vulnerable; his neck and armpits.
 So, Diomedes maneuvered his spear above Ajax's shield and attacked his neck, drawing blood.
 The Achaean leaders were scared that another such blow would kill Ajax and they stopped the fight.
 Diomedes received the prize for the victor.
 This is the final appearance of Diomedes in the epic.

 Role as Athena's favored warrior

 It is generally accepted that Athena is closest to Diomedes in the epic.
-For example, although both Odysseus and Diomedes were favorites of the goddess Athena, Odysseus prayed for help even before the start the above footrace, whereas Diomedes received Athena's help without having to ask.
+For example, although both Odysseus and Diomedes were favorites of the goddess Athena, Odysseus prayed for help even before the start of the above footrace, whereas Diomedes received Athena's help without having to ask.
 Moreover, the goddess spoke to the hero without any disguise in Book V where he could see her in the true divine form (a special vision was granted to him).
 Such an incident doesn't happen even in the other Homeric epic, The Odyssey, where Athena always appears to Odysseus in disguise.

-Amazons

-Penthesileia led a small army of Amazons to Troy for the last year of the Trojan War.
-Two of her warriors, named Alcibie and Derimacheia, were slain by Diomedes.